ansible-collections/ibm_zos_core/docs/source/modules/zos_data_set.rst

 scratch
-  Sets the :emphasis:`scratch` attribute for Generation Data Groups.
+  Sets the *scratch* attribute for Generation Data Groups.

   Specifies what action is to be taken for a generation data set located on disk volumes when the data set is uncataloged from the GDG base as a result of EMPTY/NOEMPTY processing.